Divisions of Pakistan

 The administrative units of Pakistan contains four provinces, two administrative territories of the Kashmir region and a capital territory.
-The provinces and administrative territories are subdivided into 37 divisions.
+The provinces and administrative territories are subdivided into 40 divisions.
 These divisions are further subdivided into districts, tehsils, and finally union councils.
 The divisions were abolished in 2000, but restored in 2008.

 These divisions do not include the Islamabad Capital Territory.
 The formerly Federally Administered Tribal Areas, which were counted at the same level as provinces, have been subsumed into the Khyber Pakhtunkhwa province and allocated to neighbouring divisions therein in 2018.

 History

 Administrative divisions had formed an integral tier of government from colonial times.
 The Governor's provinces of British India were subdivided into divisions, which were themselves subdivided into districts.
 At independence in 1947, the new nation of Pakistan comprised two wings – eastern and western, separated by India.
 Three of the provinces of Pakistan were subdivided into ten administrative divisions.
 The single province in the eastern wing, East Bengal, had four divisions – Chittagong, Dacca, Khulna and Rajshahi.
 The province of West Punjab had four divisions – Lahore, Multan, Rawalpindi and Sargodha.
 The North-West Frontier Province (as it was then called) had two divisions – Dera Ismail Khan and Peshawar.
 Most of the former Sind Province became Hyderabad Division.
 Most of the divisions were named after the divisional capitals, with some exceptions.

 From 1955 to 1970, the One Unit policy meant that there were only two provinces – East and West Pakistan.
 East Pakistan had the same divisions as East Bengal had previously, but West Pakistan gradually gained seven new divisions to add to the original six.
 The Baluchistan States Union became Kalat Division, while the former Baluchistan Chief Commissioner's Province became Quetta Division.
-Princely State of Khairpur and with some parts of Hyderabad division were joining to form Khairpur Division.
+The princely State of Khairpur along with parts of Hyderabad division formed Khairpur Division.
 The former princely state of Bahawalpur became Bahawalpur Division, therefore joining West Punjab.
-The Federal Capital Territory was absorbed into West Pakistan in 1959 and in 1960 merged with the district of Las Bela to form the Karachi-Bela Division.
-In 1969, the princely states of Chitral, Dir and Swat were incorporated into West Pakistan as the division of Malakand with Saidu as the divisional headquarters.
-In 1975, Khairpur division abolished and replace it with Sukkur Division.
-In 1980, Sukkur division(Formally Khairpur division) was bifurcated to create Larkana division.
+The Federal Capital Territory was absorbed into West Pakistan in 1959, and merged with the district of Las Bela to form the Karachi-Bela Division in 1960.
+In 1969, the princely states of Chitral, Dir and Swat were incorporated into West Pakistan as the division of Malakand, with Saidu as the divisional headquarters.
+In 1975, Khairpur division was abolished and replaced with Sukkur Division.
+In 1980, Sukkur division was bifurcated to create Larkana division.
 In 1990, Mirpurkhas division created by bifurcation of Hyderabad division.